Witney Carson Honored By Ex ‘DWTS’ Partner Milo Manheim For National Dance Day

 Witney Carson was honored by her former Dancing with the Stars partner, celebrity Milo Manheim, with a post in honor of National Dance Day.
-The Disney Channel star shared one of his favorite memories from his experiences on the show as the couple performed a routine that honored Milo’s beloved New York City.
+The Disney Channel star shared one of his favorite memories from the show when the couple performed a routine that honored Milo’s beloved New York City.

-Milo shared a clip of the couple performing a themed dance for the second episode of the Season 27 show which featured celebrities and their professional partners trying to capture the essence of the city that never sleeps.
+Milo shared a clip of the couple performing a themed dance for the second episode of Season 27, which featured celebrities and their professional partners trying to capture the essence of the city that never sleeps.
 Milo and Witney performed a Charleston to the song “Living in New York City” by Robin Thicke.

 In the caption, Milo said this was one of his favorite dances ever.
-He also referred to Witney by a sweet nickname he created for her used during their time as a dance couple on the reality television competition series.
+He also referred to Witney by a sweet nickname he created during their time as a dance couple on the reality television competition series.
 His Instagram followers seemed to appreciate the post as well.
 They flooded the comments section with appreciative statements for the technically challenging footwork.

 “Okay but how can someone watch this and tell me that they did not deserve to win that show,” commented one fan, who felt Milo and Witney were robbed of a mirrorball trophy that season.

 The couple would come in second place to radio personality Bobby Bones and pro Sharna Burgess, who would eventually go on to score an overall win for the series.

 “My favorite couple on Dancing with the Stars,” stated a second follower of the actor.